-5 Social Security Disability Tips That Can Earn You Thousands
+5 Social Security Disability Medical Tips You Need To Know

 Looking for a good doctor can be difficult depending on where you live and what type of medical insurance you have.
 Your Social Security Disability claim will be primarily based on your medical treatment and your medical records.
 Comprehensive medical treatment is essential, top rated physicians and hospitals keep more thorough records, and provide better medical care to their patients.
 Often top rated doctors and hospitals accept the same insurance plans as lesser rated ones, so do your homework and find the best doctors you can, it’s good for you and your disability claim.
 Of course a good primary care physician (PCP) is essential; they will be the one referring you to a specialist.
 As the old saying goes “birds of a feather flock together”, top doctors tend to associate with other top doctors, and you should always seek out a specialist.
 If you suffer from arthritis, find a good rheumatologist.
 If you have heart and circulation problems you need to be treated by a Cardiologist.
 Back or knee pain…you need a neurosurgeon or orthopedic specialist; just taking pain medicine from your PCP does not look as good in your records; judges and adjudicators often treat lack of specialty care as an indication that your condition is not serious.
 Here is a guide to finding the right doctor. http://health.usnews.com/top-doctors/articles/2011/07/26/how-to-find-the-right-doctor.